DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Conclusion

-In the end, you should look for an SD card that can support 4K video and the codec that you plan on using for compression.
+Look for an SD card that can support 4K video and the codec you plan on using for compression.

-If you are using the new All-I codec, you need a video speed class of at least V60, such as the Sony and Lexar cards.
+If you use the new All-I codec, you need a video speed class of at least V60, such as the Sony and Lexar cards.
 The Kingston card has a V90 rating but costs twice the price.

 For other 4K video codecs, a video speed class of V30 should suffice, which includes the SanDisk cards.